 For an informative graphic outlining the timeline process for Fellows, please click the link below.

 For an informative graphic outlining the timeline process for Fellows if you’re a transfer student, please click the link below.

 How-To Contact Your Faculty Fellow Heading link

 For an informative graphic outlining the process of contacting and meeting your Fellow, please click the link below.

 The Fellow-Mentee relationship is a collaborative effort.
 As such… Heading link

-As an Honors advisor, the Fellow:
+As a discipline-specific mentor, the Fellow:

 - Serves as the student’s and the Honors College’s agent in the home department;